joshkurz/thewoodstocklocksmith.com/_posts/2019-01-26-guide-to-forking-pixyll.md

 - Cut new keys for locks
 - Clean and professional installs and repairs

-## Professional Locksmiths in Woodstock
+## Professional Locksmiths in {{site.location}}

 Our technicians are professional and perform reliable and clean work.
-We have been providing locksmith work in the Woodstock area for over eight years.
+We have been providing locksmith work in the {{site.location}} area for over eight years.
 Nothing brings us more pleasure than to be able to deliver the locksmith services that you require.

 ---